An HR Glossary for HR Terms

 From tax deductions to direct deposit, BambooHR makes it easy to manage your team's total compensation in a single, centralized system.

 How to Perform Non-Discrimination Testing

-Different benefit plans will require you to pass varying non-discrimination tests.
-For example, the tests for your 401(k) offerings are different from those for your health insurance plans.
+There are different NDTs for benefit plan types.
+For instance, the required NDTs for 401(k) offerings are different from those for health insurance plans.

 - Actual Deferral Percentage (ADP) Test